c5sire/kmerize/notes.md

 - prefilitering with shortreads being strict on quality and information content
 - deduplicate
 - subsample only up to a total of 10 Mio per genotype!
+- or consider removing the 95% most common kmers!
+  - check on
 - prepare some examples for potato on spark!
 - map kmers
 - screen kmers for min k